 The Grand Floridian is the best Disney World resort for dining.
 The number of excellent on property restaurant is downright impressive.

-- Narcoossee’s: Narcoossee’s is an upscale waterfront restaurant located on edge of the Grand Floridian’s property.
+- Narcoosee’s: an upscale waterfront restaurant located on edge of the Grand Floridian’s property.
 It has some of the best views of any Disney resort restaurant and serves some of the best seafood.
 It’s also a perfect place to watch the nightly fireworks after dinner.

-- The Enchanted Rose: The Enchanted Rose is the newest addition to the Grand Floridian Resort located on the second floor of the main building.
+- The Enchanted Rose: it’s the newest addition to the Grand Floridian Resort located on the second floor of the main building.
 It’s themed after the live-action Beauty and the Beast movie with rococo styled furniture, golden decor and a giant rose chandelier.
 It’s a great hangout for an upscale bar.

 The Grand Floridian has some of the best amenities of any Disney World resort.
 Grown-up guests will love the higher-than-average amount of more mature offerings.